Top 10 Most Dangerous Holes on Earth

 1. Berezniki, Russia

-Berezniki sits on top of one of the largest potash deposits in the world, and for years, miners dug underneath the city to extract it.
-In 2006, water broke into the Berezniki-1 mine.
-That water started dissolving a layer of carnallite, a mineral that practically melts when wet.
-The reaction has not stopped since.
+Berezniki, for example, sits on one of the world’s largest potash deposits.
+For years, miners dug beneath the city to extract it.
+In 2006, water entered the Berezniki-1 mine and began dissolving a layer of carnallite, a mineral that almost melts when wet.
+This reaction still hasn’t stopped.

 2. Darvaza Gas Crater, Turkmenistan